Preventing a cyber attack

 Guidance on preventing fraud

-Based on a number of factors, including but not limited to, this information, applicable laws, your IT environment and the advices of your cybersecurity/IT expert, you should consider drawing up a cybersecurity policy and business continuity plan – the former, to structure your preventative approach (this could include regular IT updates and annual staff training), and the latter, to plan ahead if the worst does happen.
-For further information if an attack is successful, see reporting an issue.
+Based on a number of factors - including applicable laws, your IT environment and the advices of your cybersecurity/IT expert - you should consider drawing up a cybersecurity policy and business continuity plan.

 Case studies